meetjestad/mjs_backend_design/README.md

-To run, you need a secrets.env with the TTN access credentials. e.g. something
+To run, you need to create a file called `secrets.env` in this directory with the needed credentials. e.g. something like:
-like:

 	TTN_APP_ID=meet-je-stad-test
 	TTN_ACCESS_KEY=ttn-account-v2.xxxxxxxxxxxxxxxxxxxxx
 	ME_CONFIG_BASICAUTH_USERNAME=root
 	ME_CONFIG_BASICAUTH_PASSWORD=some_password

+Here, the TTN credentials should be taken from the TTN console, whereas the ME (Mongo Express) credentials will be used to configure ME and can be used to login later.

 To start stuff:

 	docker-compose up -d

 This creates a number of related docker containers, whose names are prefixed with the name of the current directory.
 On startup, the kafka clients will likely show some errors in the logs, since kafka needs a few seconds to initialize and start, but they should recover automatically (and silently).

-To view logs, e.g.:
+To view logs, e.g. of the kafka producer (TTN client):

 	docker logs -f mjsbackenddesign_ttn-kafka-producer_1

+Or of the the kafka decoder (Mongodb writer):

+	docker logs -f mjs_backend_design_ttn-kafka-decoder_1

 To view the data in a kafka queue, you can run a commandline consumer inside the kafka container: